Introducing MCP CLI: A way to call MCP Servers Efficiently

 ```bash

-# With inline JSON
+# Call with inline JSON

-mcp-cli server/tool <<EOF
+mcp-cli call server tool <<EOF

 EOF